 More Dakka: AND HOLY GOD-EMPEROR HOW!!
 Almost every novel in this series is bound to have scenes of Space Marines unloading their weaponry into Daemons, Heretics and Xenos alike.

 My Greatest Failure: Scipio in Fall of Damnos keeps flashing back to an attack against Nurgle cultists, in which he failed to Mercy Kill his Chaplain in time, resulting in a demon popping out of Chaplain Orad's flesh and killing another squadmate.
-Thus when more squadmates die to the Necrons he's having trouble accepting it truly isn't his fault this time.
+Thus he becomes a bit of a perfectionist (by Space Marine standards), and when more squadmates die to the Necrons he's having trouble accepting it truly isn't his fault this time.